MadhushaPrasad/Diagon-Alley/README.md

    _See the guide for more
    details [Link](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)_

-7. That's all.
-Your contribution will be reviewed and merged with the main repository 🙌
+7. Your contribution will be reviewed and merged with the main repository 🙌
 </br>

 ## Contributors 🌱</br>